Masjid al-Haram: Third Saudi expansion

 On 11 September 2015, at least 111 people died and 394 were injured when a crane collapsed onto the mosque.
 Construction work was suspended after the incident, and remained on hold due to financial issues during the 2010s oil glut.
 Development was eventually restarted two years later in September 2017.

+COVID-19 Pandemic

 On 5 March 2020, during the COVID-19 pandemic, the mosque began to be closed at night and the Umrah pilgrimage was suspended to limit attendance.
-The resumption of Umrah service began on 4 October 2020 with the first phase of a gradual resumption that was limited to Saudi citizens and expatriates from within the Kingdom at a rate of 30 per cent.
+The resumption of Umrah service began on 4 October 2020 with the first phase of a gradual resumption that was limited to Saudi citizens and expatriates from within the Kingdom at a rate of 30 percent.
 Only 10,000 people were given Hajj visas in 2020 while 60,000 people were given visas in 2021.